Divorce in Islam: Jurisprudence

 The term talaq is commonly translated as "repudiation" or simply "divorce".
 In classical Islamic law it refers to the husband's right to dissolve the marriage by simply announcing to his wife that he repudiates her.
 Classical jurists variously classified pronouncement of talaq as forbidden or reprehensible unless it was motivated by a compelling cause such as impossibility of cohabitation due to irreconcilable conflict, though they did not require the husband to obtain court approval or provide a justification.
 The jurists imposed certain restrictions on valid repudiation.
 For example, the declaration must be made in clear terms; the husband must be of sound mind and not coerced.
 Upon talaq, the wife is entitled to the full payment of mahr if it had not already been paid.
 The husband is obligated to financially support her until the end of the waiting period or the delivery of her child, if she is pregnant.
 In addition, she has a right to child support and any past due maintenance, which Islamic law requires to be paid regularly in the course of marriage.

 Giving the husband a prerogative of repudiation was based on the assumption that men would have no interest in initiating a divorce without good cause, given the financial obligations it would incur.
 Additionally, classical jurists were of the opinion that "the female nature is wanting in rationality and self-control".
-Requiring a justification was seen as being potentially detrimental to the reputation of both spouses, since it may expose family secrets to public scrutiny.
+Requiring a justification was seen as being potentially detrimental to the reputation of both spouses, since it might expose family secrets to public scrutiny.

 Talaq is considered in Islam to be a reprehensible means of divorce.
 The initial declaration of talaq is a revocable repudiation (ṭalāq rajʿah) which does not terminate the marriage.
-The husband can revoke the repudiation at any time during the waiting period (‘iddah) which lasts three full menstrual cycles.
+The husband can revoke the repudiation at any time during the waiting period (iddah) which lasts three full menstrual cycles.
 The waiting period is intended to give the couple an opportunity for reconciliation, and also a means to ensure that the wife is not pregnant.
 Resumption of sexual relations automatically retracts the repudiation.
 The wife retains all her rights during the waiting period.
 The divorce becomes final when the waiting period expires.
 This is called a "minor" divorce (al-baynuna al-sughra) and the couple can remarry.
 If the husband repudiates his wife for the third time, it triggers a "major" divorce (al-baynuna al-kubra), after which the couple cannot remarry without an intervening consummated marriage to another man.
 This is known as tahlil or nikah halala.
 Making the third pronouncement irrevocable prevents the husband from using repeated declarations and revocations of divorce as a means of pressuring his wife into making financial concessions in order to "purchase her freedom".
 It also acts as a deterrent to rash repudiations.